The Percentage of Suicidal Teens and Kids Has Doubled Since 2008

 A new study shows that there has been an “alarming” increase of suicidal thoughts and attempts in children and teens between the ages of 5 and 17 since research began in 2008.
 Researchers examined the teens and kids admitted to 32 hospitals around the country and found that the percentage of those admitted for “suicidality and serious self-harm” has doubled since 2008.

-60% of those admitted in 2008 were girls, whereas by 2015 they made up 66%.
-The CDC reports that the rates for girls between the ages of 10 to 14 tripled by 2015, although this new study doesn’t break down stats by age.
+Sixty percent of those admitted in 2008 were girls, whereas by 2015 they made up sixty-six percent.
+The CDC reports that the rates for girls between the ages of 10 and 14 tripled by 2015, although this new study doesn’t break down stats by age.

 According to CNN: